-These lentil burgers are a hearty, flavorful vegetarian dinner idea!
-These veggie burgers are full of protein and fiber, making them a healthy choice for cookouts, barbecues, or a cozy winter meal.
+These lentil veggie burgers are a hearty, flavorful vegetarian dinner idea!
+These veggie burgers are full of protein and fiber, making them a healthy recipe choice for cookouts, barbecues, or a cozy winter meal.

-I can’t believe I’m saying it, but I love lentil burgers.
+I can’t believe I’m saying it, but I love lentil veggie burgers.

 Lentils are one of those “health foods” that I never thought I’d be able to choke down, much less enjoy.
 My lentil meatloaf muffins definitely changed my mind about this protein packed legume, and these tasty veggie burgers are turning me into a full fledged lentil lover.